dcnewman/CoreNG/INSTALL.md

    later is required.

 3. Install the [Arduino](https://www.arduino.cc/) application.
-   Versions 1.5.8beta is known to work.
+   Version 1.5.8beta is known to work.
 You will merely be using the gcc-arm toolchain installed with/by the Arduino application.

 4. Run the Arduino application and install the ARM programming tools.